PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 ### Solution

-To solve these issues, the proposal is to ship a new command in Windows and the PowerShell Gallery that would:
+To solve these issues, the proposal is to ship a new command in Windows that would:

 - Be locally discoverable
 - Perform a simple download and install of the latest LTS release of PowerShell